Zeeshanshaikh93/Kubernetes/Notes/Notes.md

 ## Scheduling Pods on Nodes

 * In Kubernetes, scheduling pods on nodes refers to the process of assigning newly created pods to specific nodes within a cluster based on    various criteria and constraints.
 This task is primarily managed by the kube-scheduler, which evaluates available nodes to determine the most suitable one for each pod.

+## Stateless applications

+* Stateless refers to applications and services that do not maintain any internal state between requests.
+This means that each request from a client is treated as an independent transaction, and this application does not store any data.
+* for managing this we can use Deployments as a part of it, it also allows to define the desired state of your application, including the number of replicas, and handle updates seamlessly without downtime.